 We'll only allow a one-off withdrawal if there's enough cash in your Cash Account to meet the payment.
-You can ensure this by instructing the Platform to sell some of the assets.

 If the value of the bond, before deducting any charges but after taking any negative balances into account, goes below the current minimum value of £1,000 we'll write to you and ask for an additional investment to be made into the bond.
 If the additional investment isn't paid into the bond within a calendar month, we might exercise our right to cash in the bond and pay the cash-in value to you (after we've taken all relevant charges).